-Powering next generation applications including smartphones, laptops, TV and automotive displays, ePaper, biosensors, AV/VR headsets and integrated circuits, the OTFT market is set to grow rapidly in the coming years, expected to reach $239.9 million by the end of 2027.
+Powering next generation applications including smartphones, laptops, TV and automotive displays, ePaper, biosensors, AV/VR headsets and integrated circuits, the OTFT market is set to grow rapidly in the coming years.

 SmartKem is a pioneer and industry leader in this space, with the manufacturing technology and expertise to capture a share of this rapidly growing industry.
 With proven results and a low-cost manufacturing process, the future is very bright for this exciting company.

 Now trading on the OTCQB Venture Marketplace (“OTCQB”), the timing is right for the investment community to dig into the future prospects for SmartKem.

 Ian has more than 30 years of board-level experience in the industrial technology industry and has served as chief executive officer of companies operating in the United States and Europe.
 Ian was formerly the president of Uniphase Inc, Chairman of Oplink Communications Inc which he took public on the NASDAQ and spent seven years as a partner of Crescendo Ventures llp.
 Ian founded and since August 2010 has acted as the CEO of Ian Jenks Limited, a consulting company providing consulting services to companies in the industrial technology industry.
 Ian has been a director of Techstep ASA, a provider of managed mobile services in the Nordics, Paysafe plc., an international provider of payment processing services, and Brady plc, a provider of commodity trading software.
 He also has served and continues to serve as a director of a number of private companies.
 Ian received a B.Sc. in Aeronautical Engineering from Bristol University.